 Enrollment in Medicare Under 65: Medicare Supplement, Medicare Advantage & Part D

-Private insurance companies sell Medicare Supplement, Medicare Advantage, and Part D. Unlike Part A and B, there isn’t an automatic enrollment, so if you are interested in enrolling in any of these plans you either need to enroll yourself, or with the assistance of an agent.
+Private insurance companies sell Medicare Supplement, Medicare Advantage, and Part D. Unlike Part A and B, there isn’t an automatic enrollment, so if you are interested in enrolling in any of these plans you either need to register yourself or with the assistance of an agent.

 You may consider enrolling in Medicare Advantage Plan (Part C), which provides services covered by Parts A, and B. Prescription Drug Plan – Part D is usually included in Medicare Advantage Plans, and therefore there is no need to buy it standalone.

 - Coinsurance/ copayments

 Medigap plans do NOT include prescription drug coverage; therefore, you need to buy it separately.

 Medigap plans are generally for people over the age of 65 and insurance companies can refuse to sell Medigap policies to people under 65.
 When you have Medicare under 65, eligibility for Medicare Supplement depends on the state you reside in.

 If you stay with Original Medicare (with or without Medicare Supplement plan), then you need to buy the stand-alone Medicare Prescription Drug Plan (Part D).
 If you have limited income and resources, you may qualify for Help with Prescription Drug Costs.